LukaszWatroba/v-tabs/README.md

 ## API

-#### Control attribute
+#### Control

-Use the attribute to control vTabs or vPages from it's parent scope using the following methods:
+Use the attribute to control vTabs or vPages from it's parent scope.
+Here are some of the available methods:

 - `activate(indexOrId)`
 - `next()`